umisc/jspayloads/README.md

 # jspayloads
-Malicious payloads to be used in XSS attacks and similar.
+Payloads to be used in XSS attacks.